aruyuna9531/WPACrackerByHadoop/README.md

 You will accept all the consequences of using this program.

 Please contact me if you want to reproduce it, and indicate the source(here) if reproduced.

-Your mail should use languages by one of Chinese, English and Japanese.
-Such as other languages or the result of machine translation which I cannot understand the messages, there's no reply.

 ——————————————————————————————————————————